 U-M Library maintains extensive collections to support the multidisciplinary study of religion.
-Library holdings cover all regions of the world and all historical periods, and are available in a variety of formats and languages.
+Library holdings cover most regions of the world and historical periods, and are available in a variety of formats and languages.
 This guide provides numerous resources for conducting research in religious studies.

 To find books, start by searching our library catalog!

 If you don't already have a title or author in mind, try using subject terms (such as "Religion," "Religious aspects," "Religious life and customs," or more tradition-specific terms) combined with geographic terms, time period, or language.

 You can also browse the library stacks in areas of interest to you, such as those under the Library of Congress Religion classification, esp. call numbers beginning with BL through BX, currently housed on floor 4A in the Hatcher Graduate Library